csci104/site/_includes/writeups/websearch-1.md

 The contents of `index.in` are the file names of the web pages themselves, one per line.
 Each web page is stored in its own file.
 Your program should then read in all the web pages whose file name was listed in the index.
 There will be no format errors in the index file other than possibly blank lines, which you should just skip and continue to the next line.
 If any file cannot be opened you may output an error message but should continue to the next file and try to parse it.

 We recommend that you store the index file and the other webpage files in a subdirectory just to keep your code and data files separated.
-We have already done this in the `{{page.hwpath}}/test-small` folder provided via the `resources` repository.
+We have already done this in the `test-small` subfolder provided in your starter code.

 The index file will be passed via the command line to your application: